An Autonomous Developer on Your Machine in Two Minutes

 ruby -v && bundle -vClaude Code CLI

 Claude Code installed and authenticated in your terminal.
 The runner talks to Claude Code; without it, install is half-useful.
+Claude Code is a harness — you choose the model underneath yourself (Anthropic, Kimi, DeepSeek, local ollama…), see runner configuration.

 Five Steps to a Working Runner